 [57.
 Deleted by No. 55 of 2004 s.
 1088.]

-58. Duties of settlement agents with respect to audit
+58. Audits, settlement agents’ duties and auditors’ powers as to

 (1) For the purposes of an audit or report under this Division every settlement agent shall, as and when the auditor requires, produce to the auditor his books and all papers, accounts, documents, and securities in his possession, custody, or power in any way relating to any moneys received by the settlement agent for or on behalf of any other person and shall furnish the auditor with all such information and particulars as he reasonably requires.